MakeSchool-Tutorials/Makestagram-Swift-V3/P18-Liking-Posts/content.md

 We'll give this a default value of `false` because initially when we first read the post from the database, we won't know the initial value.
 In addition, we'll make this a variable instead of a constant because we want to be able to change the state of this property later to match whether the current user has actually liked the post.
 Next we'll need to add a class method to our `LikeService` to tell whether a post is liked by the current user.

 > [action]
+>
-Create a new service method for determining whether the current `Post` is liked:
+Create a new service method in `LikeService` for determining whether the current `Post` is liked:
 >
 ```
 static func isPostLiked(_ post: Post, byCurrentUserWithCompletion completion: @escaping (Bool) -> Void) {